-In the video, Simon details the responses you should consider giving, if you are ever questioned by an ‘official’ about your love life – please do take notice of these as getting it wrong can cost you dearly.
+In the video, Simon details the responses you should consider giving, if you are ever questioned by an ‘official’ about your love life – please do take notice of these as getting it wrong may cost you dearly.

 In this case, the “someone” was subjected to a new style of questioning technique which she found to be aggressive and offensive.
-It was clearly designed to trick her into confessing something, that simply was not true.
+It was clearly designed to trick her into confessing something that simply was not true.

-We are referring to those in receipt of benefits and in particular, the level of benefits you are entitled to, as a result of having a “partner” whom you “love”, or is “in-love” with you.
+We are referring to those in receipt of benefits and in particular the level of benefits you are entitled to as a result of having a “partner” whom you “love”, or is “in-love” with you.